 Penal Code Section 632

-But, for those people who are facing these invasion of privacy, eavesdropping and recording a conversation charges, you need to get a good criminal defense lawyer.
-I’ve been doing this a long time.
-I have you come in.
-We sit down.
-We go over the details of what happened.
-I encourage you to be honest with me and also be thorough with me.
-Don’t leave anything out.
-Once I have all the information then I can let you know — whether the spirit of the eavesdropping, Penal Code section and the spirit of the legislative act that permitted that Penal Code to prosecute people criminally — whether that’s being violated or not on your case, and sometimes it’s clearly being violated and we’re going to have to do damage control.
-Other times, it’s clearly not being violated and the prosecutors and law enforcement have gone too far and we’re going to need to fight the case to get the result that we need.
+Wwhether that's being violated or not on your case, and sometimes it's clearly being violated and we're going to have to do damage control.
+Other times, it's clearly not being violated and the prosecutors and law enforcement have gone too far and we're going to need to fight the case to get the result that we need.

 If that's not really being violated or the spirit of that is not being violated, then the bottom line is you shouldn't even be charged with a crime.
 If somebody is mad that you did something, they can sue you civilly.
 If they feel they've lost some sort of money or some sort of standing in the community or some sort of business relationship, take that case to civil court.
 We don't need it in criminal court though.

-So, I obviously need to see what happened and sometimes we look at what happed and then we realize this is a mistake.
+So, I obviously need to see what happened and sometimes we look at what happened and then we realize this is a mistake.
 You did something wrong and you are being prosecuted permissibly under the criminal umbrella, but let's see what we can do to get you out from under the criminal umbrella and let's see what we can do to put you back in the position you were before you were arrested – before you had to post a bail and get this Penal Code Section 632 eavesdropping charge off of you.
-There’s all sorts of different ways to do that, but obviously, that’s going to depend on a number of factors, like what you did, what your criminal record looks like, what harm occurred?
-Maybe there was no harm that occurred whatsoever.
-So, once we get this information then we can put together the plan to get you out of the criminal justice system as fast as possible.
+Contact the Hedding Law Firm to review your case.